CPMA members can access the Label Review Service by logging in to our CPMA Community.

 - The label and package review provided by CPMA is not an approval process as only the Canadian government, through the Canadian Food Inspection Agency, has the authority in that matter.

 - Please allow sufficient time for the CPMA to complete the label review.
-Although we make every effort under normal business circumstances to complete this process within 10-15 business days, review of some labels may be complicated by the inclusion of marketing statements, health or nutrient content claims, logos or statements that may require assistance from government regulatory departments to ensure compliance to Canadian policy and regulations.
+Although we make every effort under normal business circumstances to complete this process for the two free label reviews within 10-15 business days, review of some labels may be complicated by the inclusion of marketing statements, health or nutrient content claims, logos or statements that may require assistance from government regulatory departments to ensure compliance to Canadian policy and regulations.
 This process may take up to 30 business days.
 Companies should not wait until just prior to product shipment to submit the label for review.
+If your request includes more than two labels to be reviewed, please contact Jen Ong Tone RD, Dietitian at CPMA at firstname.lastname@example.org to schedule a timeline.

 - Please refer to our Labelling Checklist for assistance when developing labels for your fresh fruit and vegetable products for the Canadian marketplace.